ADVANCED FUNDAMENTAL ANALYSIS OF SHARES

 EV-to-EBITDA:

-Before going to the concept, let understand the terminology EBITDA that is Earnings before interests, taxes, depreciation, and amortization.
-Many of us familiar with earnings interests and taxes but somehow confused with depreciation and amortization.
+Before going to the concept, let’s understand the terminology EBITDA which is Earnings before interests, taxes, depreciation, and amortization.
+Many of us are familiar with earnings interests and taxes but are somehow confused with depreciation and amortization.

-Let’s try to simplify the terms, depreciation is the expensing of a fixed asset over a period of time.
-The monetary value of an asset decreased over time due to the usage.
-Depreciation is calculated by subtracting the assets salvage value or resale value from its original cost.
+Let’s try to simplify the terms, depreciation is the expensing of a fixed asset over some time.
+The monetary value of an asset decreases over time due to its usage.
+Depreciation is calculated by subtracting the asset’s salvage value or resale value from its original cost.

-For example, a machine can be used for a fixed time period of the business, depreciation of the asset value is expensed in the early years of the assets life.
+For example, a machine can be used for a fixed period of the business, and depreciation of the asset value is expensed in the early years of the asset’s life.

 Amortization is the process of incrementally charging the cost of an intangible asset to expense over its life period.
 Intangible assets are not physical assets, such as patents, trademarks, and copyrights.

-EV-to-EBITDA also is known as Enterprise multiple, it’s used to determine the value of the company.
-For example higher enterprise multiples in high growth industries (Biotech) and lower multiples in Industries with slower growth (Railways).
+EV-to-EBITDA also known as Enterprise multiple, is used to determine the value of the company.
+For example higher enterprise multiples in high-growth industries (Biotech) and lower multiples in Industries with slower growth (Railways).

-Enterprise multiple determines the economic value of the company because it takes debt into the account.
+Enterprise is multiple determines the economic value of the company because it takes debt into account.
 It is frequently used to determine the value of the business if it’s acquired.

 Chief investment officers evaluate the company based on the enterprise multiple not the Price to earnings multiple.
 EV multiples take into account both the cash in the hand and the debt the company is to pay for it.